Parasite Eve (video game): Development

-The video game Parasite Eve is based on the acclaimed Japanese novel Parasite Eve released in 1995.
+The video game Parasite Eve is based on the Japanese novel Parasite Eve released in 1995.
 Plot-wise, the video game serves as a sequel to the book, referencing various events therein while also stating that Mariko Anzai, the girl whom Eve had chosen to become her host in the novel, is Aya's biological mother.
 The game was produced by Hironobu Sakaguchi and directed by Takashi Tokita of Square.
 Development lasted roughly two years, including the pre-planning phase.
 Sakaguchi created the story outline, not watching any movies so he would not be influenced by them.
 During the first six months of production, the game was to be set in Tokyo and act as a more direct sequel to the novel, but Sakaguchi suggested setting the game in New York City.

 The game was built on a modified version of the Final Fantasy VII game engine.
 In contrast to previous Square titles, the development team for Parasite Eve consisted of both Japanese and American staff members, with a large part of the production taking place in the United States.
 An additional team of thirty were based in Square's Hawaii studio.
 U.S. artists Steve Gray and Darnell Williams were in charge of most of the CG work.
 Different concepts for the game's opening were considered, including different designs for Aya and Melissa transforming into Eve on stage during the opera.
 Book author Hideaki Sena did not know the title's plot until it was completed, since the game was a collaboration between Square and his publisher.

 Aya Brea was created by Hironobu Sakaguchi and designed by Tetsuya Nomura.
 Aya was originally being designed by someone else, but the original sketches did not satisfy Sakaguchi, who had wanted a long-haired character like Aerith Gainsborough, a central character from Final Fantasy VII.
 At the time, he was creating another unspecified character for a different project who sported short hair: he got confused while designing them and accidentally combined the two designs, creating the then-current Aya.
 The original concept for her was to have her as strong, sexy and "bewitching".
 Her name was taken from Sakaguchi's daughter Aya.
 The names "Daniel" and "Maeda" were taken from members of staff.

-A video demo of Parasite Eve was displayed at the September 1997 Tokyo Game Show, consisting entirely of full motion video with no gameplay footage.
+A video demo of Parasite Eve was displayed at the September 1997 Tokyo Game Show, consisting of full motion video with no gameplay footage.